fullstackjake/jobs/data_science_engineer.md

 **Nice to Have**
   * Experience with Ruby on Rails
+  * Experience with (or interest in) R, SAS, Hadoop
   * Experience with structured Javascript (server-side or client-side)
   * Understanding of testing methodologies
-  * Experience with (or interest in) Elasticsearch, Redis, Hadoop, and other data stores
+  * Experience with (or interest in) Elasticsearch, Redis, and other data stores
   * Experience using git

 ===